Top

 • PDF

 Whatfix Mobile enables you to add Custom Properties to create user segments that are specific to your app.
+These custom properties can be based on language, age, role, and more.
 This is helpful when you want to create segments using properties defined by you apart from the default properties.

-After creating your custom properties, you can add them either in the runtime or at the start of the SDK.
+After creating your custom properties, add them either at runtime or at the start of the SDK.

 adding_custom_property.gif